anthes1s/pigeon/README.md

 # pigeon
-just a VERY early prototype of a messanger app
+just a VERY early prototype of a messanger app (and it's mostly just me learning QtNetwork)